Crispy, nutty gluten-free quinoa cakes are made without breadcrumbs. Serve them as a side dish, or as a main course with poached eggs or vegetables.

 How to make gluten-free quinoa cakes

 It’s easy!
 Scroll down to the recipe card for the detailed instructions.
 The basics?
 Mix together cooked quinoa, eggs, garlic, Parmesan, salt and pepper.
 Drop mounds of the mixture into a buttered skillet, and cook the patties until golden and set, about 4 minutes per side.

 They’re wonderful as a side dish, but substantial and filling enough to serve as a meatless main dish.
 Sometimes I serve these quinoa cakes with poached eggs.
 Other times, I serve them with a side of vegetables, such as roasted Brussels sprouts.

 Gluten-free quinoa cakes

-These quinoa cakes are gluten free (as long as you make sure your quinoa is gluten free).
-I make them without breadcrumbs, and there’s truly no need for breadcrumbs – the cakes hold just fine without them, and they also crisp up just fine.
+These tasty patties are gluten-free (as long as you make sure your quinoa is gluten-free).
+I make them without breadcrumbs, and there’s truly no need for breadcrumbs.
+The cakes hold just fine without them, and they also crisp up just fine.